Dental Crowns Cornwall

 Revitalise Dental Centre offers bespoke dental crowns to treat patients suffering from a range of cosmetic complaints and oral health issues.
 Dental crowns are an extremely versatile treatment option and can be used to completely restore the function of a broken tooth right through to cosmetic modifications.

-Dental crowns are an extremely common and routine procedure which can normally be completed in one or two sessions.
+Dental crowns are an extremely common and routine procedure that can normally be completed in one or two sessions.
 Many patients feel nervous or anxious by the thought of receiving a crown, however, there is no need to be.
 A crown will be fitted under local anaesthesia and you will not feel any pain.

 Whether you need a crown to protect a damaged tooth or cover severe discolouration, we will discuss the treatment options, the costs and the aftercare involved.
 Helping you to decide what would best suit you and your lifestyle.